 Robert Aponte & Marcelo Siles

-This directory of Migrant service agencies in Michigan was compiled as part of the Institute's research on the contributions, characteristics, needs and services of and for Michigan's migrant seasonal agricultural workers (see the Institute Research Report-01, Migrant and Seasonal Workers in Michigan).
-The Institute acknowledges that the directory is by no means a complete list of organizations helpful to migrant farm workers in the State, but is only a list of information available at the time of the above mentioned study.
-This directory is intended to be used for reference purposes only, and is not to be considered an endorsement of the agencies listed.This directory of Migrant service agencies in Michigan was compiled by the author as part of the Institute's research on the contributions, characteristics, needs and services of and for Michigan's migrant seasonal agricultural workers (see the Institute Research Report-01, Migrant and Seasonal Workers in Michigan).
+This report presents a directory of migrant service agencies in Michigan.
+The directory was compiled by the author as part of the Institute's research on the contributions, characteristics, needs and services of and for Michigan's migrant and seasonal agricultural workers.
+The Institute acknowledges that the directory is by no means a complete list of organizations helpful to migrant farm workers in the State, but only a list of information available at the time of the abovementioned study.
+Furthermore, the Institute disclaims responsibility for the performance of the entities listed herein.
+This directory is to be used for reference purposes only, and is not to be considered an endorsement of the agencies listed.

-Dr. Torres stresses in the foreword of his report the lack of organized information on the health status of Latinos in the U.S. Midwest region.
+Torres stresses in the foreword of his report the lack of organized information on the health status of Latinos in the U.S. Midwest region.
 The importance of this information has increased as the Hispanic population of this region has increased.
 In this report, the author has organized information from article journals, unpublished documents, and state health departments.
 He covers a wide range of health issues including chronic diseases, drug abuse and maternal and child health.
 His findings are presented in graphic form and the report also includes a section entitled "Highlights" that covers in brief a wide range of health issues for Latino groups in various areas of the Midwest.

 Refugio Rochin, Anne Santiago & Karla Dickey